Sprinkles and Sprouts

 PINTEREST IMAGE - a bowl of pumpkin risotto with text overlay

-This pumpkin risotto recipe is a warming, cozy, comforting, and elegant dish - the perfect comfort food for the chilly fall and winter nights.
+This Pumpkin Risotto recipe is a warming, cozy, comforting, and elegant dish - the perfect comfort food for the chilly fall and winter nights.

 As pumpkin season approaches and the nights get cold, what could be better than a seasonal pumpkin risotto.
 It makes an absolutely delicious vegetarian main course, or serve it as a side dish.